VBashari/Event-Management-System/README.md

 SET FOREIGN_KEY_CHECKS = 1;
 ```

-* In the `api` folder, rename the `.env_example` file to `.env`, and change its contents in accordance with the credentials of your database.
+* In the `api` folder, rename the `.env_example` file to `.env`, and change its contents in accordance with your database's credentials.
+(Do not modify the JWT key)
-* Relocate project to `htdocs` folder in your XAMPP folder
+* Relocate project to `htdocs` folder in your XAMPP folder.

 ## Running
 Make sure to start Apache and MySQL with the XAMPP control panel, and open the website with [localhost](http://localhost)